Sally-Ann Roberts

 Sally-Ann Roberts is an American broadcaster.
 She worked for 40 years in news television before retiring in 2018.

 Early life and career

 Sally-Ann Roberts was born in Chandler, Arizona, the daughter of Lawrence and Lucimarian Roberts.
 Her father was a colonel in the Air Force and was one of the Tuskegee Airmen.
 She graduated in 1974 from the University of Southern Mississippi.

 Broadcaster

-She was hired as a member of the news team at WWL-TV in New Orleans, Louisiana, on March 31, 1977, and co-anchored the Eyewitness Morning News with Eric Paulsen.
-She retired in 2018.
+Roberts worked every other weekend at a Mississippi TV station, WDAM, when she was recruited for WWL-TV in New Orleans, Louisiana by its longtime assistant general manager and news director Phil Johnson on the recommendation of anchor Angela Hill.
+She was hired as a member of the news team at WWL-TV on March 31, 1977, and co-anchored Eyewitness Morning News with Eric Paulsen.
+She remained with the station until she retired in 2018.

 Author

 She is the author of Going Live: An Anchorwoman Reports Good News.
 With a foreword by her sister Robin Roberts, and photographs by her news colleague Eric Paulsen, Roberts authored an inspirational book, Your Power is On!: A Little Book of Hope.

 In addition to these non-fiction books, Roberts authored the novel Angel Vision.
 She gives motivational speeches around the United States.